Task Assignment on Spatial Crowdsourcing [Experiments and Analyses] (Technical Report)

 Figure \ref{fig:maximum_flow_example} illustrates an example of this reduction.
 In Figure \ref{subfig:flow_layout}, each worker $w_i$ has a capacity value $c_i$ and a round working area around him/her.
 At the same time, Figure \ref{subfig:flow_network} shows the reduced maximum flow network graph.
 One link from worker vertex $w_i$ to task vertex $t_j$ exists only when the task $t_j$ is located inside the working area $a_i$ of worker $w_i$.
 For example, worker vertex $w_3$ is connected to task vertex $t_6$ as task $t_6$ locates inside the working area of worker $w_3$.

-With the reduction to maximum flow problem, existing maximum flow algorithms can be used to solve these task assignment problem for each batch/iteration.
-The Ford-Fulkerson algorithm \cite{kleinberg2006algorithm} is one well-known algorithm to computing the maximum flow.
+With the reduction of the maximum flow problem, existing maximum flow algorithms can be used to solve these task assignment problem for each batch/iteration.
+The Ford-Fulkerson algorithm \cite{kleinberg2006algorithm} is one well-known algorithm to compute the maximum flow.
 The idea behind Ford-Fulkerson algorithm is that it starts sending flow from the source vertex to the destination vertex, as long as there is a path between the two with available capacity.
-Note that, this reduction does not necessarily result in a globally optimal answer for the entire time span $\phi$.
-Two heuristic algorithms are designed to improve the results obtained by greedily applying the Ford-Fulkerson algorithm for each batch in Algorithm \ref{alg:framework}.
+Note that, greedily applying the Ford-Fulkerson algorithm for each batch in Algorithm \ref{alg:framework} (denoted as {\sf G-greedy}) does not necessarily result in a globally optimal answer for the entire time span $\Phi$ \cite{kazemi2012geocrowd}.
+Two heuristic algorithms are designed to improve the results obtained by {\sf G-greedy}.